-Under the Solemn Declaration on Gender Equality in Africa, the Heads of State and Governments of AU Member States agreed to: ensure the full and effective participation and representation of women in the peace process, including the prevention, resolution, management of conflicts and postconflict reconstruction in Africa as stipulated in UN Resolution 1325 (2000) and to also appoint women as Special Envoys and Special Representatives of the AU.
-They also agree to expand and promote the gender parity principle adopted to all the other organs of the AU.
-RECs, and the national and local levels in collaboration with political parties and the national parliaments.
-States also sought to strengthen women's political rights and their participation and representation through the African Women's Decade 2010 - 2020, Agenda 2063: The Africa We Want, and the AU Strategy for Gender Equality and Women's Empowerment.
+Under the Solemn Declaration on Gender Equality in Africa, the Heads of State and Governments of AU Member States agreed to: ensure the full and effective participation and representation of women in including peace process. the prevention. resolution, management of conflicts and post-conflict reconstruction in Africa as stipulated in UN Resolution 1325 (2000) and to also appoint women as Special Envoys and Special Representatives of the AU.
+They also agree to expand and promote the gender parity principle176 adopted to all the other organs of the AU, RECs, and the national and local levels in collaboration with political parties and the national parliaments.177 States also sought to strengthen women's political rights and their participation and representation through the African Women's Decade 2010 - 2020, Agenda 2063: The Africa We Want, and the AU Strategy for Gender Equality and Women's Empowerment.